openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 class Source,Executable daisy1
 class create,execute dafault_node1
 ```
-As one can see from the picture, overall plugin pipeline consists of two major blocks: the first block applies transformations to `nGraph model` while the second one works with the internal plugin graph representation.
+As one can see from the picture, overall plugin pipeline consists of two major blocks: the first block applies transformations to `OpenVINO model` while the second one works with the internal plugin graph representation.
 Since `Snippets` is a backend-independent framework, it can't work with the plugin graph or plugin-specific `Ops` directly, so the tokenization is performed immediately before plugin-specific operations are introduced into the graph (`Conversion to Plugin opset`).
-`Tokenizer` replaces parts of the `nGraph model` that can be executed by `Snippets` with `ov::op::Subgraph` nGraph nodes.
+`Tokenizer` replaces parts of the `OpenVINO model` that can be executed by `Snippets` with `ov::op::Subgraph` OpenVINO nodes.
-Each of the nodes stores a piece of the initial `nGraph model` that was replaced by the node.
+Each of the nodes stores a piece of the initial `OpenVINO model` that was replaced by the node.
-This piece is stored as an nGraph model itself, which we refer to  as `nGraph IR` to distinguish from the original `nGraph model`.
+This piece is stored as an OpenVINO model itself, which we refer to  as `OpenVINO IR` to distinguish from the original `OpenVINO model`.
 Note that sometimes the exact type of `IR` is not important in our discussion.
-In such cases, we will refer to the `IR` (`nGraph` or `Linear`) as `body function`, or simply `body`.
+In such cases, we will refer to the `IR` (`OpenVINO` or `Linear`) as `body function`, or simply `body`.

-When the plugin finalizes all `nGraph model` transformations, the model is converted to an internal plugin graph representation.
+When the plugin finalizes all `OpenVINO model` transformations, the model is converted to an internal plugin graph representation.
-At this point `ov::op::Subgraph` is converted to `ov::intel_cpu::node::Snippet` which still retains the `nGraph IR`.
+At this point `ov::op::Subgraph` is converted to `ov::intel_cpu::node::Snippet` which still retains the `OpenVINO IR`.
 This IR is then optimized and an executable `Kernel` is produced during the `CreateComputePrimitive` stage (`CreatePrimitive()` stage in CPU plugin).
 Finally, multiple copies of the produced kernel executed in parallel during the `Execute` stage.